snayfach/MicrobeCensus/README.md

 #USAGE

-microbe_census [-options] <seqfile> <outfile> <nreads> <read_length>
+python microbe_census.py [-options] \<seqfile\> \<outfile\> \<nreads\> \<read_length\>
-For all options enter: microbe_census -h
+For all options enter: python microbe_census.py -h

-#EXAMPLES:
+#RECOMMENDATIONS

+* Filter duplicate reads using the -d flag.
+  Be aware that this can consume large amounts of memory (>2G) when searching many reads (>20M)
+* Filter very low quality reads using -m 5 and -u 5.
+  Note that these options are only available for FASTQ files
+* Limit the number of reads searched (\<nreads\>) to less than 5e6.
+  We found that accurate estimates of AGS can be made using as few at 500K reads.
+* Be sure to remove potential sources of contamination from your metagenome, including
+  adaptor sequence and possibly host DNA (in the case of a host-associated metagenome).
+* Our software was primarily developed for use in microbial communities composed of Bacteria and Archaea.
+  AGS may not be accurately estimated for communities composed of large amounts of Eukaryotes or Viruses

+#EXAMPLES

 See the example directory.

-#RECOMMENDATION:

--filter duplicate reads using the -d flag; be aware that this can consume large amounts of memory (>2G) when searching many reads (>20M) -filter very low quality reads using -m 5 and -u 5 note that these options are only available for FASTQ files -limit <nreads> to less than 5e6. we found that accurate estimates of AGS can be made using as few at 500K reads.
--be sure to remove potential sources of contamination from your metagenome, including adaptor sequence and possibly host DNA (in the case of a host-associated metagenome) -our software was primarily developed for use in microbial communities of Bacteria and Archaea;
- AGS may not be accurately estimated for communities composed of large amounts of Eukaryotes or Viruses